q66/cffi-lua/README.md

 **The project is currently in alpha state.**.
 The core featureset is done, however some things are missing, and the codebase is not optimal.

-It is also not battle tested and there is currently no testsuite yet, so I would advise against using it in production for now.
+It is also not battle tested and I would advise against using it in production for now.

 See `STATUS.md` for a detailed/exhaustive listing.